 Why would I want to have Ingrown Toenail surgery?

 Ingrown nails are often infected, bleeding and painful.
-Although many ingrown toenails can be fixed quite conservatively by a podiatrist, sometimes more aggressive action is required.
-If an ingrown toenail is the result of a one off thing such as a nail cutting accident, then one visit to trim out the sharp edge may be all that is required.
-In contrast, if the underlying cause of the infected ingrown nail is a deformed toenail that puts excessive pressure in one area, a permanent solution such as nail surgery is needed.
+Although many ingrown toenails can be fixed quite conservatively by a podiatrist, sometimes a more long term solution is required.
+If an ingrown toenail is the result of a one off thing, for example a nail cutting accident, then one visit to trim out the sharp edge may be all that is required.
+In contrast, if the underlying cause of the infected ingrown nail is a deformed toenail that cannot be tamed, a permanent solution such as ingrown toenail surgery is needed.

 Ingrown toenail surgery is known in podiatry as a nail wedge resection.
-At Walk Without Pain we almost always use chemical cauterisation (killing) of the nail growing cells.
-This doesn’t involve cutting the skin or having any stitches.
-The only ‘wound’ from the process is a chemical burn about the size of a match head.
+At Walk Without Pain Podiatry Clinics Brisbane, we almost always use chemical to kill a portion of the nail growing cells.
+This is called chemical cautery and it doesn’t involve cutting the skin or having any stitches.
+The only wound from the process is a chemical burn about the size of a match head.
 The surgery results in a slightly narrowed nail which no longer presses on the edge of the toe causing pain.

-The podiatrist begins by using a local anaesthetic to numb the base of the toe that the surgery is to be performed on.
-Once the toe is numb, the podiatrist uses a very, very fine chisel-like tool, designed for neurosurgery, to slice through the nail and not the skin.
-The section of the nail that has been cut is then removed using forceps.
-A small pocket is left under the cuticle of the nail.
-A chemical is then applied to this area and stops the cells from regrowing.
+In the chemical surgery, the podiatrist begins by using a local anaesthetic to numb the toe.
+The injection is applied to the base of the toe that the surgery is to be performed on.
+This is well away from the painful area.
+Once the toe is numb, a tourniquet is applied.
+The podiatrist then uses a very, very fine chisel-like tool, actually designed for use in neurosurgery, to cut through the nail length ways.
+This is just the nail and not the skin.
+The section of the nail that has been cut away is then removed.
+This removal leaves a small pocket under the fold of skin at the base of the nail.
+A chemical is then applied to this area which kills the nail growing cells.
+The area is then dressed with antiseptic.
+It is not usual to need antibiotics for this procedure.
 This process requires no stitches and is permanent.

 What is the cost of Ingrown Toenail surgery?

-The healing time for a nail wedge resection is usually quite short.
-Although there is not usually much pain associated with a NWR your podiatrist might recommend Panadol for the night of the procedure.
-It is recommended that you keep reasonable quiet for the day and night of the procedure.
-Generally speaking though, it is usually much less painful to have this job done than to have an ingrown toenail.
+Although there is not usually much pain associated with a nail wedge resection your podiatrist might recommend Panadol for the night of the procedure.
+There may be a low level throbbing pain that might wake you.
+It is recommended that you keep reasonably quiet for the following 12 hours or so.
+Generally speaking though, it is usually much less painful to have this job done than it is to have an ingrown toenail in the first instance.

-Following surgery, the podiatrist will dress the original wound and it is important to keep the dressing dry to avoid infection.
+Following ingrown toenail surgery, the podiatrist will dress the original wound and it is important to keep the dressing dry to avoid infection.
 Although tricky, it is recommended that the foot be wrapped in either glad wrap or a plastic bag when showering.
-You should return to the podiatrist after 3 days to have the dressing removed by the podiatrist and the wound assess.
-After this consult the podiatrist will teach you how to properly care for the healing wound as well as how to your toe at home.
+You should return to the podiatrist after three days to have the pocket of the wound cleared.
+This allows the weeping from the chemical burn to escape the area.
+This does not require anaesthetic and it is not a painful process.
+During this consult the podiatrist will teach you how to properly care for the healing wound at home.

 If you wish to visit us to discuss treatment options, please use our contact page here to contact us by telephone or email, or use our 24 hour booking portal.